zacharybretton/zacharybretton.github.io/aboutme.md

 permalink: /
 ---

-I'm Zachary Bretton, a Cognitive and Computational Neuroscientist with a freshly earned Ph.D., eager to transition from academia into the dynamic world of data science and analytics.
+I'm **Zachary Bretton**, a Cognitive and Computational Neuroscientist with a freshly earned Ph.D., eager to transition from academia into the dynamic world of data science and analytics.
 Born and raised in Brooklyn, NY (a fact I’m quite proud of), I've spent the last five years in Austin, TX, where I’ve been deep in research at the intersection of neuroscience, machine learning and cognition.

 At the University of Texas, my work focused on uncovering the neural mechanisms of working memory suppression, using advanced data analytics and high-performance computing to turn complex fMRI data into actionable insights.
 My journey began with a B.A. in Neurobiology from Boston University, followed by hands-on research experience at Columbia University Medical Center.
 Along the way, I’ve honed my ability to tackle big data problems, communicate and visualize my findings, hone new technical or coding skills, lead teams, and deliver meaningful results.